iglu-contest/gridworld/README.md

   * 16 - break block
   * 17 - place block

 For each movement action, the agent steps for about 0.25 of one block.
-Camera movement changes each angle for 5 degrees.
+Camera movement changes each angle by 5 degrees.

 **Flying actions** allow the agent to fly freely within the building zone.
 Placement actions are the same and movement is specified by a continuous vector.

 ```
 env = gym.make('IGLUGridworld-v0', action_space='flying')
-print(env.action_space)
 ```

 Action space format: